 Generous Supportby Fondation Botnar

-The Centre began operations in January 2019 with CHF 100 million support from Fondation Botnar for an initial life-span of 10 years.
+The BRCCH began its operations in January 2019 with CHF 100 million support from Fondation Botnar for an initial life-span of 10 years.
 While the BRCCH and Fondation Botnar are separate organisations, the BRCCH’s aim to promote the health and well-being in children and adolescents worldwide echoes the goals and legacy of Fondation Botnar, established in 2003 in Basel.
 Fondation Botnar champions the use of artificial intelligence and digital technology to improve the health and well-being of young people in growing urban environments worldwide.
-In March 2020, BRCCH was awarded an additional CHF 15 million by Fondation Botnar . to establish an emergency research call for projects to address the COVID-19 pandemic and its unprecedented global health challenges.
+In March 2020, BRCCH was awarded an additional CHF 15 million by Fondation Botnar to establish an emergency research call for projects to address the COVID-19 pandemic and its unprecedented global health challenges.
 For more details and information about the Fondation, please go directly to their website.

 The BRCCH engages with national and international networks of research communities to achieve its goals.
 Innovation and dialogue are bidirectional amongst network partners.
 Currently, research consortia supported by the BRCCH include Collaborators based in India, Lesotho, Peru, Poland, USA and Zimbabwe.